O Ses Türkiye: Season synopses

 Winners are in bold, eliminated artists in smaller font.
 Final contestants listed first.
+Finalists are italicised.

 O Ses Çocuklar

 O Ses Çocuklar was the Turkish version of The Voice Kids, designed for children of age from 7 to 14 years old.
 O Ses Çocuklar shares the same format with the adult version O Ses Türkiye but has some differences.
 In the midst of preparations for the 2016 edition, it was reported that RTÜK threatened to cancel the series, stating that the format "contains content that could harm the physical, mental, or moral development of children".